kubevirt/kubevirt/docs/devel/virtual-machine.md

 ### The REST API

 The kubectl is a handy tool that provides handy access to cluster, when you sit at the console.
-But, when you are writting an external application that needs to access the cluster programaticaly, it is better to have a API endpoint.
+But, when you are writing an external application that needs to access the cluster programmatically, it is better to have a API endpoint.
 Thats where the Kubernetes REST API endpoint comes right in.
 Kubernetes provides for its users the native REST API, which is easily extendable and in one place.